OSU-BEE/Ecological-Engineering-Handbook/content/Getting-Started/.ipynb_checkpoints/Principles-of-Design-checkpoint.md

 1. **Engineering Memos** are generally brief (1-2 pages) and provide summaries of information and request for information from the client.
 Follow <a href='Engineering-Memos.html'>this link</a> for information on the structure of a typical engineering memo.
 An example engineering memo <a href='ExEngMemo.pdf'>is available here</a>
 2. Engineer Reports as more in-depth documents generally addressing more technical aspects of a design.

+This is one example of a design process used within Ecological Engineering.
+Many variations exist, but all good design processes delineate specific steps in the process and the need to communicate and document the process.
+These are general guidelines only; you should adapt these as needed to address specific needs and situations.

+#### Problem Definition Memo

+The Problem Definition memo defines the design problem and summarizes background information, and may suggest alternatives for consideration.
+Some items typically addressed in this memo are provide below:

+1. A concise statement of your understanding of the design problem
+2. A concise statement of your understanding of the overall project goals
+3. A brief summary of similar projects that might provide examples of successful (or problematic) design features, legal, regulatory, economic, and social considerations, and other relevant background information.
+4. A request for additional information/feedback if needed

+<span style="text-decoration: underline">Example Problem Definition Memos:</span>
+- <a href='ExProbDefinitionMemo.pdf'>Example Needed!</a>

+#### Requirements Memo

+This memo specifies the requirements and specifications for the design problem.
+It identifies performance standards the design will need to meet, including legal, regulatory, economic and cultural constraints.
+Items typically addressed in this memo are:

+1. Specific need(s) addressed by the design
+2. Performance standards for the project – what quantitative standards are relevant to the project, and how are they defined
+3. Legal, regulatory, economic and cultural constraints that will or could impact the project
+4. A request for additional information/feedback if needed

+<span style="text-decoration: underline">Example Requirements Memos:</span>
+- <a href='ExRequirements.pdf'>Example Needed</a>